amonnerie/nosql-challenge/README.md

 # nosql-challenge
 ## By Andrea Monnerie (independently)

-This assignment is analysis of resturant's hygiene in the United Kingdom for the food magazine, Eat Safe, Love.
+This assignment is analysis of resturants' hygiene in the United Kingdom for the food magazine, Eat Safe, Love.
 There are two parts: Setup and analysis.

 ## Part 1
 This setups up the database from a given json file called "establishments.json".
 A new resturant called "Penang Flavours" was added even though it has no ratings/scores yet.